rvfieldguide.com RV Field Guide

 Step 5 — Bleach Sanitation: Fresh Water System (20 min active + 4–8 hr soak)

+Bleach Formula.
 Use PLAIN unscented household bleach (sodium hypochlorite, 6–8.25%).
-Ratio: ¼ cup of bleach per 15 gallons of tank capacity.
+Ratio:¼ cup of bleach per 15 gallons of tank capacity.
 Always pre-dilute in a gallon of water before adding to tank — never pour bleach directly in.

 ⏱ Soak: 4–8 Hours Minimum — Overnight Is Better.
 Let the bleach solution sit in the full system for at least 4 hours.
 Do not use any water during the soak.
 Set a timer and walk away.